From differential equation solvers to accelerated first-order methods for convex optimization: Introduction

-with initial conditions $x(0)=x_0$ and $x'(0)=v_0$.
-This is actually a heavy ball model (cf. \eqref{eq:heavy ball-ode}) with variable dynamic damping coefficient.
-Thanks to the scaling factor $\gamma$ chosen from \eqref{eq:gama}, our NAG flow \eqref{eq:ode-NAG-intro} (or \eqref{eq:intro-NAG-system}) can handle both the convex case ($\mu = 0$) and strongly convex case ($\mu > 0$) in a unified way.
-Moreover, we shall prove that for $\mu\geqslant 0$, it possesses the exponential decay property
+which is actually a heavy ball model (cf.~\eqref{eq:heavy ball-ode}) with novel variable damping coefficients in front of $x''$ and $x'$.
+Thanks to the scaling factor $\gamma$, we can handle both the convex case ($\mu = 0$) and the strongly convex case ($\mu > 0$) in a unified way.
+Moreover, we shall prove that for $\mu\geqslant 0$, there holds the exponential decay property